ylu149/Pin-Ball-Game/README.md

 - **Paddle**: These are player-controlled elements used to hit the ball and keep it in play.
 - **Brick**: These are obstacles placed in the game area that can be broken by the ball to score points.
 - **Pentagon**: Unique game objects with special interactions (elaborate on this if your game includes such features).

+## Issues
+-Collisions are currently implemented in a very rudimentary manner.
+Better game physics will probably need to be developed.